Transmission modes

 - the disadvantaged environment

-- Unusual vaginal secretions (unusual white discharge), sticky and foul-smelling, and a strong fishy odour on exposure to semen.
+- unusual vaginal secretions (unusual white discharge), adherent (sticky) and foul-smelling, as well as a strong fishy odour on exposure to semen.

-- disturbance of sexual life (related to the impression of a lack of hygiene)
+- disruption of sex life (linked to the impression of a lack of hygiene)

 - increased risk of HIV acquisition